celery/celery/docs/userguide/calling.rst

     is a simpler way to chain tasks together.

-    In practice the ``link`` execution option is considered an internal primitive, and you will probably not use it directly, but rather use chains instead.
+    In practice the ``link`` execution option is considered an internal primitive, and you'll probably not use it directly, but use chains instead.

 Here the result of the first task (4) will be sent to a new task that adds 16 to the previous result, forming the expression